deltablot/malle/DOCUMENTATION.md

 Bring the input into focus.

 #### fun (required)
-`Function(value: string, original: HTMLElement, event: Event, input: HTMLInputElement): string`
+`Function(value: string, original: HTMLElement, event: Event, input: HTMLInputElement): Promise<string>`
 default: `undefined`

 This is your function doing the hard work.
-It must return the `value` as a string, and this will be the new value of the target element.
+It must return the `value` as a `Promise<string>`, and this string will be the new value of the target element.
 Use the original element, the event or the input to achieve what you want.
 Typically, this function will make a POST or PUT request to update the value in the backend.

 #### listenNow
 boolean